-- In 2015, the average scale score of students in Illinois attending public schools in city locations was lower than the scores of students in suburban and rural schools, but was not significantly different from the score of students in town schools. - In 2015, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in the nation. - In 2015, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in 2007, 2009, 2011, and 2013 in Illinois.
+- In 2017, the average scale score of students in Illinois attending public schools in city locations was lower than the score of students in suburban schools, but was not significantly different from the scores of students in town and rural schools. - In 2017, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in the nation. - In 2017, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in 2007, 2009, 2011, 2013, and 2015 in Illinois.